bahossdev/SVG-Logo-Maker/README.md

 *   [Questions](#questions)

 ## Features
-*   **Logo Customization:** Tailor your logo by choosing from three shapes (square, circle, triangle) and setting colors for the shape and text.
+*   **Logo Customization:** Tailor your logo by choosing from three shapes (square, circle, triangle) and setting colours for the shape and text.
 *   **Gradient Background:** Optionally add a stylish touch with a 2-color gradient background for your logo.
 *   **Effortless SVG Creation:** Simplify logo creation by generating SVG files with a few easy prompts.
 *   **Instant Preview:** View your logo instantly by opening the generated `logo.svg` file in a browser.

-  - **See samples of a generated SVG logo files in demo folder!**
+  - **See samples of generated SVG logo files in the demo folder!**

 ## Installation